DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-ideas_statistical_tests.md

    - Provide an overview of how to perform power analysis in different tests (e.g., t-test, ANOVA).

-### 6. **"One-Way ANOVA vs. Two-Way ANOVA: When to Use Which"**
-   - Overview of the one-way and two-way ANOVA tests.
-   - Discuss scenarios where two-way ANOVA is preferred (interaction effects between two factors).
-   - Explore how to interpret main effects and interactions in a two-way ANOVA.

 ### 7. **"Hypothesis Testing with Small Samples: Exploring the Sign Test"**
    - Discuss hypothesis testing for small sample sizes when parametric assumptions are not met.
    - Explain how the sign test works as a non-parametric test.